AlextheYounga/vix-vol-calculator/README.md

 ### Do it to it:
 To run the VIX on a ticker, cd into the root of the project and run the following command.
-The file run.py is the controlling file here
+The file run.py is the CLI file here
 ```
 python run.py vix SPY
 ```